Compton, Prostitution, AIDS Education & Dismissal

 Our client, age 28, had no prior record of any sort.
 He was extremely ashamed of the arrest and concerned a conviction would cause him to lose his job as a truck driver.

-Our client accepted the deal and attended the class, plus underwent the AIDS test.
-Greg returned to court about six weeks later with documentation from the client showing he was tested for AIDS and attended the AIDS prevention class.
+Our client accepted the deal and attended the class, plus underwent the HIV and AIDS test.
+Greg returned to court about six weeks later with documentation from the client showing he was tested for HIV and AIDS and attended the AIDS prevention class.
 The District Attorney then dismissed the complaint.

 Our client did not even enter a not guilty plea.